daimh/poor-mans-cloud/README.md

 ## Comments
   In short, PMC is for poor man only.
 If you have a million dollar, go to VMware, or we can work together to develop a Rich Man's Cloud.

   PMC doesn't store the VM information anywhere.
-Every command requires the manager node to go through each node to get the real time status.
-In my case of ~20 VM running on 5 nodes, PMC performance is pretty good.
-But it is certain PMC won't scale well if there are hundreds of nodes.
+Every command requires the manager node to go through each physical node to get the real time status.
+In my case of ~20 VM running on 5 physical nodes, PMC performance is pretty good.
+But I guess it won't scale well if there are thousands of VM running on hundreds of physical nodes.

-  PMC is not complete and will never be.
-For example, user needs to use xdelta3 to combine a dd image with incremental copy to assemble the latest VM image. user needs to use a lot of drbd and libvirtd commands too.

-  However, PMC consists of just a bunch of basic Linux commands, and you can add '-v' to each command to show how the commands are run.

 ## Status
+-  2021-02-06, libvirt-1:7.0.0-2, linux-5.10.13.arch1-1 and drbd-utils-9.16.0-1 (AUR)
+-  2020-11-12, libvirt-1:6.5.0-3, linux-5.9.8.arch1-1 and drbd-utils-9.11.0-1 (AUR)
 -  2019-12, PMC was running stably with libvirt-5.8.0-2, linux-5.3.10.1-1 and drbd-utils-9.11.0-1 (AUR) on Arch Linux.
 VM consists of Arch Linux, and a few Windows versions.
--  2020-11-12, libvirt-1:6.5.0-3, linux-5.9.8.arch1-1 and drbd-utils-9.11.0-1 (AUR)
--  2021-02-06, libvirt-1:7.0.0-2, linux-5.10.13.arch1-1 and drbd-utils-9.16.0-1 (AUR)

 ## Copyright